Introduction

 She cooks.

-Neha manages school routines.
+Neha can manage school routines.

 She has little time for herself.